ceejbot/skyrim-modding/slides.md

 b. buggy
 c. both buggy _and_ slow

-Except for one HUD mod that I liked but wanted to modify.
+Except for one HUD mod that worked but wasn't quite right.
 So I forked it.

 ^ Skyrim has a LOT of items in it, and mods add more.
 You can end up having to dive into menus to eat food, drink potions, and switch weapons a lot.
 Hotkeys mods make this better.
 HUD + hotkey mods show you what you've got equipped.
 I wanted something specific.